bessinnica/Loc-markdig-azuredocs-test/articles/cognitive-services/Custom-Speech-Service/cognitive-services-custom-speech-home.md

 For example, if you were building an app to search MSDN by voice, it’s likely that terms like “object-oriented” or “namespace” or “dot net” will appear more frequently than in typical voice applications.
 Customizing the language model will enable the system to learn this.

-For more details about how to use the Custom Speech Service, refer to the [Custom Speech Service Portal] (https://cris.ai).
+For more details about how to use the Custom Speech Service, refer to the [Custom Speech Service Portal](https://cris.ai).

 * [Get Started](cognitive-services-custom-speech-get-started.md)
 * [FAQ](cognitive-services-custom-speech-faq.md)